ColbyCommunications/shrinkable-menu-bar/README.md

 # shrinkable-menu-bar

 Collapses a single-line menu bar's overflowing elements into a hamburger.
 Also handles submenus.
+[See the demo](https://colbycommunications.github.io/shrinkable-menu-bar/example/).

 ## Install